 I didn’t choose what I wanted to study in post-secondary easily—it took time.
-Before making my choice I attended a few presentations about different programs I was interested in, went to a career day at my school, went to an ‘Aboriginal Student Discovery Day’ at the University of Alberta (U of A), and did a student shadow there too.
+Before making my choice I attended a few presentations about different programs I was interested in, went to a career day at my school, went to an ‘Indigenous Student Discovery Day’ at the University of Alberta (U of A), and did a student shadow there too.

 I can say without a doubt that the student shadow experience had the biggest impact on how I made my final decision to apply to the U of A’s Native Studies program.
 Let me tell you why: